-Trump arrives in Ohio to tour hospital, address state GOP
+Trump tours Ohio children’s hospital before speech to GOP

 - Sen. John McCain will no longer be treated for brain cancer, family says

 Trump last visited Ohio on Aug.
 4 to rally for U.S. House candidate Troy Balderson, a GOP state senator.

-Balderson was certified Friday as the winner of a special election to fill the unexpired term of a longtime Republican congressman.
+Balderson was certified Friday as the winner of a special election to fill the unexpired term of longtime Republican congressman Pat Tiberi, who retired in January.